 One of the factors that count towards your YouTube search engine ranking is your watch time.

-So, the question is…how do you get people to spend more time watching your videos?
+So, the question is…how do you create a youtube channel that allows users to spend more time watching your videos?

 One of the best ways that you can do this is by creating a series of videos on specific topics.